virto-network/website/docs/whitepaper.md

 The world is divided into Geo land cells.
 Each cell represents around 5 km<sup>2</sup>.
-When an individual creates an account, they register themselves to in the cell of their choosing.
+When an individual creates an account, they register themselves in the cell of their choosing.

 Individuals have two means of trading, through P2P or marketplace.

-- In p2p trading mode, individuals could freely trade as buyer and seller
+- In p2p trading, individuals can freely trade as buyer and seller.
-- When trading in marketplace, individuals could either connect through markets as selected qualified sellers to sell or as buyers to buy
+- When trading in marketplaces, individuals apply to become qualified sellers or buyers that are subject to higher quality standards of the marketplace community.

 Therefore, individuals can freely trade with each other or in a regulated marketplace through a secure payment system embedded in the protocol, which enables cryptocurrencies as payment method for service and off-chain assets.
-For the trade in the marketplace, the marketplace receives market fees in their native token format as the cost of their service, which encourages new marketplaces to join the system by creating applications to serve the demands of the market.
+For the trade in the marketplace, the marketplace receives **market fees** in their native token format as the cost of their service, which encourages new marketplaces to join the system by creating applications to serve the demands of the market.
+Marketplaces also play a crucial role in the system as infrastructure providers, with the collected fees they are expected to maintain a minimum required server infrastructure to serve the market they wish to target, to serve larger geographical and more densely populated areas, more infrastructure or staked capital will necessary, a mechanism that could incentivize the creation of more smaller markets instead of bigger ones.

 For every trade within the system, a minimal **system fee** is charged to secure the network and prevent abusive usage.
-Besides, a certain percent of the price is collected as local tax, which is directly locked in the Geo land cells as potential assets for future community.
-To form a community, individuals need to union together to pass threshold for both the total staking capitals and the total amounts of individuals.
-The system allows native token Kusama staking and earning not only Kusama token staking reward but also land tokens.
-Land tokens could be freely traded and collected for further governance.
+Besides, a certain percent of the traded amount is collected as **local tax**, which is directly locked in the Geo land cells that could become future local communities.
+To form a community, individuals from the same cell need to stake together enough resources passing a threshold that indicates their willingness to form the community.
+The system allows **staking DOT tokens** in local pools as they are the native currency of the network to earn rewards coming from the Polkadot relay-chain as well as getting rewards in **land tokens**.
+Land tokens are unique non fungible assets that can be freely traded and collected for use in local and system governance.
 Due to the accumulated local tax, people are incentivized to create communities with their peers, bonding assets to unlock existing and future resources that are collected in the cells from trading activity.
 Besides, the system fee collected also belongs to local communities.
 These communities will become DAOs and decide to spend resources based on their needs to create powerful autonomous micro-economies.
 Communities could decide about their own governance system to better facilitate their economy in a dynamic way.

-Communities or marketplaces could form a union with either communities or marketplaces to join forces to solve global problems, e.g. climate change.
+Communities or marketplaces could form **unions** with either communities or marketplaces to join forces to solve global problems, e.g. climate change.
 They could establish a decision model by voting and allocate certain resources on the focus.

 ### 2.3 Applications

-Marketplaces often create their own decentralized applications that connect to LIP for users directly to interact with their listings.
+To better serve their users, Marketplaces often create their own decentralized applications that connect to LIP for users to directly to interact with their well curated listings.
 All sorts of economic activities can take place in the marketplaces.
 The following are reference applications developed by the core team as a showcase.
-More applications are expected to be developed by other builder teams.
+More applications are expected to be developed by other builders.

 - Swap.cash: Decentralized on & off ramps, which enables an easy exchange between fiat money and cryptocurrencies